 - enjoying Thanksgiving dinner, including turkey and other dishes typical of the occasion

-But these not good examples of ritual as most anthropologists would define it.
+But are these good examples of ritual as most anthropologists would define it?

 True, some activities that are not clearly rituals, may seem to have some ritual-like characteristics, an observation that prompted Catherine Bell in her book, Ritual: Perspectives and Dimensions, to propose a distinction between ritual and ritual-like activities.